Zag-Research/Zag-Smalltalk/Documentation/Experiments.md

 ## Experiments

-### Dispatch options for C
+### Dispatch options for Zig
-Generate stand-alone C program with the appropriate dispatch
+Generate stand-alone Zig program with the appropriate dispatch
 1. Raw send
 2. Deutsch cache as per OpenSmalltalk
+3. Flat dispatch, no inlining
-3. Our dispatch, self/super inlining
+4. Our dispatch, self/super inlining
-4. Out dispatch, full inlining 1/2/3 instances of methods
+5. Out dispatch, full inlining 1/2/3 instances of methods

 ### Dispatch options for interpreter
 This is for the "bytecode" executer